Spectra-Scope : A toolkit for automated and interpretable characterization of material properties from spectral data: Discussion

 \section{Discussion}

 These case studies highlight how the ability to compare a variety of transformations and models at once allows a Spectra-Scope user to quickly identify which model may be best for their regression or classification task.
 Our agreement with past literature validates that Spectra-Scope recovers physically meaningful features, supporting the toolkit's reliability for exploratory analysis.
+While we focus on two distinct case studies and four different types of spectra here, we imagine Spectra-Scope can be applied to any dataset where a relationship exists between spectra and materials properties.
+In addition to the spectrum-property relationships already mentioned and analyzed, XANES spectra can be used to predict the local structure and valence in amorphous silicon suboxide \cite{Fujikata2026}, and Raman spectroscopy could be used to detect microplastics \cite{Sunil2024}.
+In a very different area of research, Raman spectroscopy has been used to predict the crystal lattice misalignment, or twist-angle, of stacked MoS$_2$ \cite{Tang2023} and graphene \cite{Fernandez2022} layers.
+These examples highlight the broad array of tasks that Spectra-Scope could be applied to for accelerated materials research and discovery.

 Attempting different featurizations and model types and comparing which parts of spectra are used may be used for hypothesis formation and building confidence.
-For example, if fused LASSO and polynomial featurization highlight the same regions, it may be taken as evidence that the energy ranges contain meaningful signal.
+For example, if fused lasso and polynomial featurization highlight the same regions, it may be taken as evidence that the energy ranges contain meaningful signal.
 When using LCEN, the subsets of data that are used by the fitting procedure should be studied as the regularization parameter changes.
-We see consistency in our fused LASSO results, but we encourage checking this in future deployment.
+We see consistency in our fused lasso results, but we encourage checking this in future deployment.

 There are some limitations to the AutoML approach.
-As mentioned earlier, using model performance alone as a "winner-take-all" measure of feature selection risks overfitting.
+As mentioned earlier, using model performance alone as a ``winner-take-all'' measure of feature selection risks overfitting.
 Models that perform slightly worse across the same set of validation tests may work better in deployment or generalize better to out-of-distribution data if they verifiably are fitting on physically meaningful signals.
 Sanity checks on the feature sets employed should be performed for physical plausibility.
 For example, if there is expected to be periodic signal in the data, then the Fourier and wavelet transforms are more sensible choices of featurization.
 Depending on dataset size, it may be more desirable to perform first-pass maximal correlation analysis.
 We use the \texttt{ace} package in our library to perform this, but do not discuss this in the manuscript.